-Many people are still apoplectic about Kevin Pietersen’s sudden axing from the England team.
+Many people are still apoplectic about the Kevin Pietersen sacking.
 “He was a scapegoat” they cry “he was our best batsman and the faceless suits murdered him”.
 Similar things were said about Jim Morrison when he was arrested in Miami for exposing himself on stage.
 “The establishment don’t like what he represents man” fans of The Doors said.
 “It’s a CIA conspiracy against individualism baby”.
 What they forget, of course, is that simulating fellatio in front of thousands of people is against the law.
 It was always going to get Jim arrested.
 The problem was, the Lizard King didn’t stop to think about the consequences of his actions.

 I’ve now been through the contents of KP’s book with a fine-tooth comb.
 It’s not an autobiography; it’s an autopsy.
 What’s more, it’s brilliantly entertaining if you take the contents with a liberal pinch of salt.
 Although Matt Prior was a brilliant servant of English cricket, I loved all the Big Cheese stuff.
 “I knew the Big Cheese when he was just milk”.
 Take a bow David Walsh.